PRECINCT COMMITTEEMEN ELECTIONS WILL NOT TAKE PLACE AGAIN UNTIL AUGUST, 2020. PC APPOINTMENTS ARE NOW TAKING PLACE.

 - Not sure how to fill out your petition?
 Here’s a Sample Petition in case you need help filling it out.

 - File your completed affidavit of qualification and signature petition form with signatures.
 You can mail or hand-deliver them to any branch of the County Recorder’s Office.
 Note: You do NOT have to turn this paperwork into the Chairman of your district.
 You can personally mail it or hand-deliver it to the County Recorder’s office.
-Just make sure the Recorder’s office receives it by 5pm on May 30, 2018.
+Just make sure the Recorder’s office receives it by 5pm on — date will be posted in 2020.

 - You can mail your PC paperwork to: Elections MCTEC Office, 510 S. Third Avenue Phoenix, AZ 85003.
-Again, please note that if you decide to mail it, it must be received by 5pm on deadline date – May 30, 2018…postmarks do NOT count.
+Again, please note that if you decide to mail it, it must be received by 5pm on deadline date — date will be posted in 2020…postmarks do NOT count.

-As of August 28, if there are more available positions than candidates, your name will not appear on the ballot, but you will be elected.
+As of (date will be posted in 2020), if there are more available positions than candidates, your name will not appear on the ballot, but you will be elected.
 If there are more candidates than available positions, your name will appear on the ballot.